 Accessibility Statement

-AbilityNet provide advice on making your device easier to use if you have a disability.
+AbilityNet provides advice on making your device easier to use if you have a disability.

 Feedback and contact information

-Whilst we have spent a lot of time making sure our software is accessible, we are not perfect!
+Whilst we have spent a lot of time making sure our software is accessible, we know it will not be perfect.

 Please contact us if you have an accessibility query or a difficulty on the site including:

-If you have a difficulty when you contact us, please try to include the following information in your email to us:
+If you have a difficulty, please try to include the following information in your email to us:

 All constructive feedback regarding the accessibility or usability of this website is very welcome and will be carefully considered.